noverlean/CafeApi/README.md

 CafeApi is a backend application for a coffee shop that enables remote ordering and pickup.
 Inspired by the HotFix concept, it allows users to place orders in advance and pick them up when ready!
 The project showcases a modern tech stack including Docker, Spring Boot, and OpenAPI.

+Sorry, recently, I reset my OS and forgot to check how to later update my origin branch on Git.
+As a result, here you can see a very old version of the project repository, without OpenAPI declarations and with many samples of backend code.

 ---

 ## ⚙️ Core Features